codescooldallas/codescooldallas.github.io/about/index.md

 ---
-title: About Nodeschool
+title: About Code's Cool
 category: navigation
 ---

-## What is Nodeschool?
+## What is Code's Cool?

+What was once the premier hands on Node.js meetup is now open to all cool technologies.

 <a target="_blank" href="http://nodeschool.io/">NodeSchool</a> is an
 open source project run by volunteers with two goals: to create high